AlexandruTabacaru/ns-3-dev-git-rp/experiments/multiprocess/README.md

 # Running Monte Carlo analysis

 ./run_l4s_wifi.py assumes that each run has a unique Test Case ID, and thus is a unique test condition.
 In order to run each test condition multiple times with different random seeds, the script monte_carlo.py can be used.
-It defaults to running the full campaign 10 times and then analzying the results.
+It defaults to running the full campaign 10 times and then analyzing the results.